-- (xx) The approval, following a report by the Audit Committee, of transactions performed by the Company or companies of its group with Directors or shareholders who, either individually or in concert with others, hold a significant ownership interest, including shareholders represented on the Board of Directors of the Company or of other companies pertaining to the same group or persons related to them.
-Directors affected or who represent or are related to shareholders affected, shall refrain from participating in the deliberations and voting on the resolution in question.
-The only operations not subject to this approval requirement shall be those which simultaneously meet the following three requirements: - a) they are performed by virtue of contracts containing standardized conditions that are applied en masse to a large number of clients; - b) they are performed at prices or rates established in general by whoever acts as the supplier of the goods or service in question; and - c) the amount thereof does not exceed one percent (1%) of the Company's annual revenues.

-(xxi) The determination of the Company's tax strategy.

-- 5. The above powers of the Board of Directors are non-delegable.
-The above notwithstanding, in circumstances requiring urgent action, which must be adequately evidenced, decisions on the matters referred to in points (i) to (xii) of the subarticle 4 above may be adopted by the Executive Committee, and subsequently ratified by the Board in the first Board Meeting to be held following their adoption. - 6.
-The Board of Directors may not make a proposal to the Shareholders' Meeting for the delegation of powers to issue shares or convertible securities without preemptive subscription rights for an amount exceeding twenty percent (20%) of the share capital at the time of such delegation. - 7.
-When the Board of Directors approves the issuance of shares or convertible securities with pre-emptive subscription rights excluded, the Company shall immediately publish on its website the reports on such exclusion.
+- (i) Transactions with its subsidiaries and affiliate companies, provided they are carried out in the ordinary course of business and on an arm's length basis. - (ii) Transactions that meet all three (3) of the following requirements: - a) they are performed by virtue of contracts containing standardized conditions that are applied en masse to a large number of clients; - b) they are performed at prices or rates established in general by whoever acts as the supplier of the goods or service in question; and - c) the amount thereof does not exceed 0.5% of the net turnover of the Company. - (xxi) The determination of the Company's tax strategy. - (xxii) The supervision of the process of preparing and presenting the financial information and the management report, including, where appropriate, the required non-financial information. - 5.
+The above powers of the Board of Directors are non-delegable.
+The above notwithstanding, in circumstances requiring urgent action, which must be adequately evidenced, decisions on the matters referred to in points of the subarticle 4 above may be adopted by the Executive Committee, and subsequently ratified by the Board in the first Board Meeting to be held following their adoption. - 6.
+The Board of Directors may not make a proposal to the Shareholders' Meeting for the delegation of powers to issue shares or convertible securities without preemptive subscription rights for an amount exceeding twenty percent (20%) of the share capital at the time of such delegation.

+7. When the Board of Directors approves the issuance of shares or convertible securities with pre-emptive subscription rights excluded, the Company shall immediately publish on its website the reports on such exclusion.